Burial Costs in Hawaii (2026)

 A traditional burial in Hawaii costs approximately $11,000 for the funeral service plus $5,500 for a cemetery plot.
 When you add a burial vault ($2,200), opening and closing fees ($2,750), casket ($3,300), and headstone ($1,000-$3,000), the total typically ranges from $21,450 to $30,250.

-Is a burial vault required in Hawaii?
+Do I need a vault for burial in Hawaii?

 How do I compare cemetery costs in Hawaii?